Heaumer/utils/README.md

 `-n` specifies the number of spaces between columns (default: 1).
 Output to stdout; input to stdin by default, single file may be specified.

+`-m` specifies the maximum number of columns to consider.

+`-k` will keep indentation, ie. spaces at beginning of line.

 The 'u' stands for unicode : string length calculated according to utf8, by skipping continuation bytes.

 The ucol.awk is an awk version, shorter but slower.
 Use `-v 'n=2'` instead of `-n 2`.
 Unicode support depends on awk'length();
 eg. works with gawk, but not BSD's awk nor plan9's awk.

+It does not implement `-m` nor `-k`.

 # See.c
 Browse directory with left-click in acme (tested with p9p only):